jimmykamau/bc-8-qoda/README.md

 ## To do

 * Create functionality to enable isolated sessions
 * Create functionality to add users to isolated sessions
+* Add tests